awslabs/green-boost/docs/docs/contributing.md

 1. Stage changes _including_ changeset file (i.e. `git add -A`)
 1. Commit changes.
 Husky git commits should trigger lint-staged to run validating your staged files
 1. Push branch and create a PR into main ensuring status checks run successfully

+## Update Dependencies
+GB dependencies should be updated regularly.
+To update all patch and minor NPM versions, run `pnpm -r up -i`.
+This will launch an interactive CLI UI that allows you to pick which dependencies you want to updated.
+You can type `a` to update them all.
+For patch and minor version updated, you *should* be safe to do this.

+You'll also want to check for major package upgrades but tread cautiously as these new versions contain breaking changes that may or may not break GB.
+For major version upgrades run `pnpm -r up -i --latest`.
+For any major upgrades, make sure to check out the realease notes or changelog for the package on GitHub.

+## Fix Audit Issues
+On each PR, `pnpm audit` is used to detect [CVEs](https://www.redhat.com/en/topics/security/what-is-cve).
+The GitHub Actions Workflow will fail if any CVEs >= moderate severity are found by running the command `pnpm audit --audit-level moderate`.
+If the dependency is a direct dependency of your project, you should try to [update dependencies](#update-dependencies).
+You can learn why a dependency is in your project (dependency hierarchy) with `pnpm why <package-name>`.
+If the dependency is a transitive dependency (dependency of dependency), you'll need to use PNPM's [pnpm.overrides feature](https://pnpm.io/package_json#pnpmoverrides) by adding to the `package.json#pnpm.overrides` object a key/value pair like: `"<package-name>@<vulnerable-version>": "<patched-version>"`.
+Then run `pnpm i` to update your dependencies.

+Periodically, `pnpm.overrides` should be cleaned up as libraries overtime will update to patched version of packages.

+If there is no patched version of the library and you can safely ignore the CVE, you can add it to `pnpm.auditConfig.ignoreCves`.